cloudfoundry/docs-dev-guide/services/adding-a-service.html.md

 * PLAN: Service plans are a way for providers to offer varying levels of resources or features for the same service.
 * SERVICE-INSTANCE: A name you provide for your service instance.
-This is an alias for the instance which is meaningful to you. `cf` provides a default for you, or you can enter any series of alpha-numeric characters ([a-z], [A-Z], [0-9]) plus hyphens (-) or underscores (\_).
+This is an alias for the instance which is meaningful to you.
+Enter any series of alpha-numeric characters ([a-z], [A-Z], [0-9]) plus hyphens (-) or underscores (\_).
 You can rename the instance later at any time.

 Following this step, your managed service instance is provisioned.